 Three-quarters of back-to-school shoppers bought apparel for K-12 students during the 2016 shopping season.
 Apparel captured 24 percent of total back-to-school purchases in 2016, and this was even higher among K-12 (29 percent).

 In the 2017 season, apparel is expected to have the second highest average spend, not far behind electronics.
-Almost 60 percent of consumers plan on spending more on apparel for the 2017-2018 school year.

 "Despite the lack of passion for fashion among young people, these categories are important to back-to-school shoppers and spells opportunity that can expand beyond apparel and into the fashion of dorm décor," says Marshal Cohen, chief industry analyst, NPD.